wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "If you can't be funny, be interesting."
+💬 Quote of the Day: "This I conceive to be the chemical function of humor: to change the character of our thought."
 <!-- end quote -->